tvdijen/simplesamlphp-module-monitor/README.md

 Using TestSuites and TestCases, virtually anything can be monitored.
-TestSuites and TestSuites for the most common usecases ship with the module, but you can easily add make your own!
+TestSuites and TestSuites for the most common usecases ship with the module, but you can easily add your own!

 When you enable this module, a link to the monitoring-page will appear on the admin configuration-tab.
 Add ?xml to the url to get an XML-representation of the monitoring-page, for use with your